beejjorgensen/starlanes-info/doc/starlanes-spec.md

 ## Example Output

 Vertical and horizontal whitespace has been preserved.
+Newline count includes the last line of printable characters.

 ### Setup